 - A/B testing cookies: used to determine which version of a given commercial or website is more appreciated by visitors.

 - Affiliate cookies / performance cookies: used to determine which advertisement affects the consumer's purchase decision.

-If you want to place cookies on your website, you first need to ask permission.
+If you want to place cookies on your website, you need to ask permission first (consent).
 You must mention the following:

 - which information you want to collect

 - why you want to collect the information